Selank is one of the rising nootropics today. What is it exactly, and what are its potential benefits? Let’s find out.

 Tuftsin Definition: A peptide closely related to the immune function primarily supported by the spleen

-On top of its anti-anxiety, antidepressant, and antiasthenic properties, it can also enhance memory and cognitive function.
+On top of its immunity boosting, anti-anxiety, antidepressant, and antiasthenic properties, it can also enhance memory and cognitive function.
 This peptide can potentially replace stimulants, tranquilizers, and antidepressants.

 Antiasthenic Definition: A drug that counters asthenia, a disorder characterized by an abnormal physical weakness or lack of energy